adon-cloudcannon/landing-page-test/src/collections/posts/how-cloudcannon-s-live-editing-works-with-astro-and-bookshop.md

   featured_image:
   featured_image_alt:
 ---
-CloudCannon’s Git-based CMS supports live visual editing on a wide range of static site generators, bringing intuitive composition, editing, and publishing workflows to all site users, regardless of their technical knowledge.
+CloudCannon supports live visual editing on a wide range of static site generators, bringing intuitive composition, editing, and publishing workflows to everyone.
 But how do we do it?
-The short answer? <a target="_blank" href="https://github.com/CloudCannon/bookshop">Bookshop</a>, our component development workflow for static websites, which we’ve just expanded to support live visual editing and page-building with <a target="_blank" href="https://cloudcannon.com/astro-cms/">Astro</a>.
+The short answer: <a target="_blank" href="https://github.com/CloudCannon/bookshop">Bookshop</a>, our component development workflow for static websites, which we’ve just expanded to support live visual editing and page-building with <a target="_blank" href="https://cloudcannon.com/astro-cms/">Astro</a>.

 To help you integrate your existing Astro sites with Bookshop, we’ve created a new <a target="_blank" href="https://cloudcannon.com/documentation/guides/bookshop-astro-guide/">Bookshop Astro Guide</a> as part of our documentation.
 Our <a target="_blank" href="https://cloudcannon.com/templates/sendit/">Astro Sendit template</a> is also a very helpful reference, as it contains an example site that’s fully integrated with Bookshop’s live visual editing.